TREEcg/specification/README.md

 The ChildRelation has specific sub-classes that implement a more specific type between the values.
 These types are described in the ontology (all classes are rdf:subClassOf tree:ChildRelation):
  - String, Date or Number comparison:
    - tree:StringCompletesRelation - The parent value needs to be concatenated with this node’s value
-   - tree:GreaterThenRelation - the child is greater than the value.
+   - tree:GreaterThanRelation - the child is greater than the value.
 For string comparison, this relation can refer to a comparison configuration
-   - tree:GreaterOrEqualRelation - similar to ↑
+   - tree:GreaterOrEqualThanRelation - similar to ↑
    - tree:LesserThanRelation
    - tree:LesserOrEqualThanRelation
-   - tree:EqualRelation
+   - tree:EqualThanRelation
  - Geo-spatial comparison (requires the node values to be WKT-strings):
    - tree:GeospatiallyContainsRelation (for semantics, see [DE-9IM](https://en.wikipedia.org/wiki/DE-9IM))
  - Interval comparison